zkonduit/ezkl/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug Report
-description: Create a bug report to help improve EZKL
+about: Report a bug or problem using ezkl
 title: ''
-labels: ['bug']
+labels: bug
 assignees: ''

 ---

 <!--
 Thanks for taking the time to report an issue